-1. When working with a GC, you have one person to handle all of your questions, changes, or concerns on building your house.
+1. When working with a GC, you have one person to handle all of your questions, changes, or concerns about building your house.

 2. You will save time.
 He or she handles getting permits and inspections and hiring all the “subs,” or subcontractors: plumbers, painters, carpenters, and various other trades.
 If there is a problem, the general contractor gets called first, not you; and he or she may already be on site.

-3. GCs have expertise that you may not have.
-That can save time and potentially money—the GC is liable for problems rather than you.
+3. GCs have the expertise that you may not have.
+That can save time and potentially money – the GC is liable for problems rather than you.

 1. You incur a higher cost to build the home.